MaxJansen/CNN-iPSC/2.train/README.md

-# Training and testing CNNs
+# Preprocessing, training and testing CNNs
 ## General
 Many architectures and hyperparameters have been tested beforehand.
 Only the final hyperparameter settings and model(s) made it to this